 A positive incentive program encourages or rewards workers for reporting injuries, illnesses, near-misses, or hazards; and/or recognizes, rewards, and thereby encourages worker involvement in the safety and health management system.
 Such an incentive program can be a good thing and an acceptable part of a VPP-quality safety and health management system.
 Examples of such positive incentives include providing tee shirts to workers serving on safety and health committees; offering modest rewards for suggesting ways to strengthen safety and health; or throwing a recognition party at the successful completion of company-wide safety and health training.

 Disincentives That Discourage Injury and Illness Reporting and Worker Involvement

 Reapprovals.
-If the Regional VPP Manager during review of a Star participant's annual self-evaluation identifies a problem in the participant’s incentive program, or if a VPP Evaluation Team uncovers disincentives to injury and illness reporting during its document review and employee interviews, the participant will be given the opportunity to bring its incentive program in line with VPP policy consistent with a 90-day item.
+If the Regional VPP Manager identifies a problem in the participant's incentive program during review of a Star participant's annual self-evaluation, or if a VPP Evaluation Team uncovers disincentives to injury and illness reporting during its document review and employee interviews, the participant will be given the opportunity to modify its incentive program with a 90-day item.
 Following the 90-day period during which the participant must eliminate the disincentive and/or revise its program, the Regional Administrator may choose to place the participant on Star One-Year Conditional status and require the participant to demonstrate one year of effective implementation of the program change.
 A participant's refusal to make the recommended improvement to its incentive program is grounds for VPP termination.
 The established termination procedures will apply, including the Regional Administrator's written notice of intent to terminate and the participant's right to appeal in writing to the Assistant Secretary.